galaxyproject/galaxy-hub/content/news/2023-04-25-themes-in-galaxy/index.md

 If we then implement this CSS variable into the webhook, we can now apply themes to it!

 ---

+In the future we hope to integrate themes into many more parts of Galaxy, and even use them to ship a dark-mode with the default themes. 🌒

 I hope you are excited about the future of themes as we are, thank you for reading!